Visas & Immigration

 Is the visa brake permanent?

 Immigration lawyers and sector bodies including UKCISA have noted that this represents a genuinely unprecedented use of entry clearance controls.
-Whether the brake is extended to additional nationalities — the Home Office previously threatened similar action against Angola, Namibia and the Democratic Republic of Congo — will depend on asylum data from these routes over the coming months.
+Whether the brake is extended to additional nationalities — the Home Office previously threatened similar action against Angola, Namibia and the Democratic Republic of Congo — will depend on asylum data from those routes over the coming months.

 Also in the same Statement of Changes